Here's How to Drain and Backwash Pools Properly:

 Use the graphics below to understand the clean out at your home, then follow the outlined procedure

 Locate the clean-out.
 If there are two, use the one closest to the home.

 Remove the cap and insert the drain hose a few inches into the pipe.

 Secure the drain hose so it won't pop out.

 Turn on the pump.

-Immediately check to make sure no water is backing up into the house.
-Drains for showers and tubs are the first places to check.
+Immediately check to ensure no water is backing up into the house.
+Drains in showers and tubs are the first places to check.